PaulRedko/js-study/README_s09-various-Functions.md

 Callback Functions

-- a callback function is a function passed into another function as an argumetn, which is than invoked inside the outer function.
+- a callback function is a function passed into another function as an argument, which is than invoked inside the outer function.
 - there are build in functions that require to pass arguments:
   Ex1:
   function grumpus(){